BAC1/RestApi/Readme.md

 sudo apt-get install gradle
 ```

-* For this project, Gradle 4.0 or higher is required.
-Check your Gradle version
+* Make sure Gradle 4.0 or higher is installed.
+Check your Gradle version as follows:

 ```
 gradle -version
 ```

-* If Gradle version is below 4.0, update it
+* If Gradle version 4.0 or lower is installed, update it as follows

 ```
 sudo add-apt-repository ppa:cwchien/gradle